RenanAlonkin/corey_schafer_python_course/README.md

 # About
-This repository contains all my studies related to the courses and contents in [Corey Schafer's Youtube channel](https://www.youtube.com/user/schafer5)
+This repository contains all my studies related to the courses and contents in [Corey Schafer's Youtube channel](https://www.youtube.com/user/schafer5).

+This will work perfectly for those who are looking for a first glance into python programming.

 ## Content
 We've already added contents related to: